 The Polisario Front - the UN recognised representation of the people of Western Sahara - brought several actions against the EU Council before the EU Court.
 Their reason for trying the EU Council?
 The EU agreements with Morocco were being applied to the Saharawi people’s occupied homeland, Western Sahara.

 Note that cases T-344/19 and T-356/19, which both relate to the EU-Morocco Sustainable Fisheries Partnership Agreement being applied to Western Sahara, had been joined by the Court.
-In addition, the Court had decided that it would rule on these two cases, plus case T-279/19, on applying the amended EU-Morocco Association Agreement to Western Sahara.
+In addition, the Court had decided that it would rule on these two cases, plus case T-279/19, on applying the amended EU-Morocco Association Agreement to Western Sahara, together.
 The Court heard the parties to the case on 2 and 3 March 2021.